Elsie Marley: The song and tune

-It is mentioned as "the celebrated song" in the Newcastle Chronicle's account of her death.
+It is mentioned as "the celebrated song" in the Newcastle Chronicles account of her death.
 The words were first published by Joseph Ritson in The Bishopric Garland, 1784.
-The song is described as “anonymous” in The Bishoprick Garland of 1834 compiled by Sir Cuthbert Sharp The song also appears in Rhymes of Northern Bards compiled by John Bell.
-Both the tune and the song are still widely known in the North-East; the tune was recorded by Tom Clough on his HMV recording of smallpipes in 1929, and the song by the High Level Ranters on their 1976 album Ranting Lads.
+The song is described as “anonymous” in The Bishoprick Garland of 1834 compiled by Sir Cuthbert Sharp.
+The song also appears in Rhymes of Northern Bards compiled by John Bell.
+Both the tune and the song are still widely known in the North-East; the tune was recorded by Tom Clough on his His Master's Voice recording of smallpipes in 1929, and the song by the High Level Ranters on their 1976 album Ranting Lads.

-The tune is also referenced in the lyrics of Byker Hill, another traditional North-East folk song.
+The tune is also referenced in the lyrics of "Byker Hill", another traditional Northeast English folk song.